Your Brand Is Invisible to AI, and Regulators Are Still Sleeping

 4. Document everything.
 Screenshot AI responses that mention your brand.
 Store them with timestamps.
 If a regulator asks, you have a record of what was said, and you can prove you didn't make those claims.

 5. Prepare for AI disclosure rules.
-By end of 2026, expect FTC guidance on "AI-generated recommendations must disclose training data freshness."
-Cannabis regulators will adopt similar rules 6-12 months later.
 Start documenting your product claims now in a format regulators can audit.
+If disclosure rules tighten, you will already have the evidence base.

 The Bigger Picture